keyboardDrummer/cloudformation-ide-tooling/README.md

-This repository provides rich editor tooling for CloudFormation Template (CFT) for different editors.
+This repository contains multiple projects that provide rich editor tooling for [CloudFormation Templates](https://aws.amazon.com/cloudformation/resources/templates/) (CFT) for different editors.
 It contains the following sub-projects:
 - [languageServer](languageServer): A CloudFormation Template LSP server that runs on Node and on the JVM.
 - [vscode-extension](vscode-extension): A VS Code extension that provides rich editor tooling for CloudFormation Templates by using the Node CloudFormation Templates LSP server from the languageServer project.
 - [browserLanguageServer](browserLanguageServer): A CloudFormation Template LSP server that runs in the browser.